twagar11/ansible-labs/modules/Module-File.md

 $ ansible webserver -m file -a "dest=~/test state=absent"
 ```

-## Step 5 - Practice
+## Step 5 — Practice

-using what you just learned, try to:
+Using what you just learned, try to:

 - create a directory in `~/<Your-Name>/<Your-Family>`
-- create two `txt` files inside the directory and write your email and name into them
+- create two `txt` files inside the directory and write your email and name into them.
 - use ansible to push all these files to your hosts

 ## Well done! 👏